GoogleChrome/web.dev/src/site/content/en/blog/quictransport/index.md

 ### More examples

-The [WebTransport draft specification](https://wicg.github.io/web-transport/#quic-transport) includes a number of additional inline examples, along with full documentation for all of the methods and properties.
+The [WebTransport draft specification](https://wicg.github.io/web-transport/#quic-transport) includes a number of additional examples, along with full documentation for all of the methods and properties.

 ## Enabling support during the origin trial {: #register-for-ot }